 - Stay linked with your partner.
 That means, moving in unison.
 You should always be parallel with you partner.
 You do not want one player at the NVZ line and the other at the baseline.
 This leaves you open and it’s hard for you to cover all that ground.

 There are many different ways to practice and improve your game.
 Here are a few of my favorite methods:

 - Solo Drills: One of the simplest ways to practice and work on your pickleball skills is to hit the ball against a wall.
 This can help you work on your shot placement, footwork, and timing.
 Plus, you don’t need a partner to do it!
 Or, you can get a pickleball ball machine and set up on a court!
 Even better!

 - Partner Drills: If you have a partner, there are a variety of pickleball drills that you can do together to improve your game.
 Some popular ones include dinking drills, third-shot drop drills, and volley drills.

 - Play Games: Of course, one of the best ways to get better at pickleball is to play as many games as possible.
 Whether it’s in a league, at a local park, or with friends, the more you are playing pickleball, the more comfortable you’ll get with the sport.

 - Watch Videos: There are many great resources out there for learning about pickleball strategy and pickleball technique.
 Watching videos on YouTube or other platforms can be a great way to pick up tips and tricks from more experienced players.

-- Attend Clinics: If you’re serious about improving your game, you may want to consider attending a pickleball clinic or workshop.
-Tyson McGuffin runs camps all around the country and they are highly rated.
+- Attend Pickleball Camps: If you’re serious about improving your game, you may want to consider attending a pickleball camp or workshop.
 These can be a great way to get personalized instruction and to connect with other players who are also looking to improve.

 No matter how you choose to practice, the key is to stay motivated and focused on your goals.
 With consistent effort and dedication, you can play pickleball like a pro!